-Sunnmore Alps
+Sunnmore Alps Things To Do

 Sunnmore Alps is the mountain range in Sunnmøre, in the Møre and Romsdal county.
-What sets apart this high mountain area close to Ålesund (Aalesund), from other mountains in Norway, is its unique alpine landscape located just by the sea.
-It’s a paradise for hikers and a place where you can find many of the best hikes in Norway.
+What sets apart this high mountain area close to Ålesund (Aalesund) from other mountains in Norway is its unique alpine landscape located just by the sea.

 For me, visiting the Sunnmøre Alps was a long-awaited encounter.
 Similar to my fascination with Senja and a view of Segla from the Hesten hike, it all started with a photo.
 In this case, it was an image of the Hjørundfjord swing with the backdrop of the pointy snow-covered mountains and the dark blue sea.